SteeltoeOSS/Documentation/README.md

 ## Creating a new blog post

 Create a new `.md` file in the `articles` directory.
 Name the file something that is URL safe.
 In `/articles/index.md` add a shorthand link to the document as well as a short description.
-If the post should also be included in Steeltoe's RSS feed, add a link entry in `articles/rss.xml`.

 Here is a starter blog post: